Wanlockhead beam engine: Operation

 Detail of the pumping gear on the bucket end of the beam.

 The ongoing running costs were minimal as the only 'fuel' was free in the form of water and therefore construction costs were the only significant outlay.
-Water was fed into a lead tank or cistern above the beam engine from the Wanlock Water and then passed under the road to the square bucket that was attached to the eastern end of the wooden beam via wrought iron pumping mechanism.
+Water was fed into a lead tank or cistern above the beam engine from the Wanlock Water and then passed under the road to the square bucket that was attached to the eastern end of the wooden beam.
 The weight of the water would eventually overcome the weight of the pumping rod attached to the western end of the beam and the upward movement would draw water up via flap valves at the rate of two to three oscillations a minute and lift around 7000 litres per hour that was released back into the Wanlock Water via a wood-lined culvert which ran underground.
 The water within the bucket was likewise released via a valve that was activated when the stroke reached its maximum and then the cycle was repeated.
 This simple operation was very reliable and ran 24 hours a day with minimum attention or maintenance.

 A working model of the water-bucket pumping-engine is on display within the lead mining museum's exhibition area.

 The characteristic nodding motion of the beam engine gave rise to the 'Bobbin John' nickname coined by the miners.

 In front of the beam engine a double circle walkway indicates where a horse gin once stood, predating the beam engine and once used to haul miners and ore from the mine.